IBM/ansible-powervc/docs/source/installation.rst

 the ``==`` range identifier is set to that pre-release version.
 A pre-release version is denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
-The **IBM Power Systems HMC collection** releases collections with the pre-release naming convention such as **1.0.0-beta1** that would require a range identifier.
+The **IBM PowerVC collection** releases collections with the pre-release naming convention such as **1.0.0-beta1** that would require a range identifier.

 Here is an example of installing a pre-release collection: